bplmaps/lmec-main-site/content/about/jobs/gallery-attendant.md

 **Responsibilities**

-* Serve as the first face of the Map Center, greeting guests, and engaging with them as appropriate on topics related to maps, exhibitions, and the library.
+* Serve as the first face of the Leventhal Center, greeting guests, and engaging with them as appropriate on topics related to maps, exhibitions, and the library.
 * Maintain visual appearance of gallery and Learning Center by